soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 ```

 While this code compiles, it isn't great, because we are building
-layers of `Either Error` and we can't use this trick again with
+layers of `Either Error`, and we can't use this trick again with
 `typecheck`! `typecheck` expects an `AST`, but if we try to fmap it
 on `fmap parse (tokenize string)`, the `a` will be `Either Error AST`
 instead.